azfairuza/stemcell/journal.md

 **1413**: waiting for a couple of minutes to start opening the vscode because there is an update that need to be installed.
 We will continue to do the last assignment

 **1738**: TODO: finish the code, especially the cell section. and we can continue the code building.

+### 20220606
+**1336**: start to do some progress today until 1630.
+I'll finish the task about making some comment and documentaries for the code.
+Bismillah.

+**1709**: I have done finishing the code but after that i was distracted by an email from Osaka about the visa.
+TODO: try the PATCON in Jupyter notebook until the program can generate proper nanopattern